qmarcou/IGoR/README.md

 ### Quick summary ###

 IGoR is a C++ software designed to infer V(D)J recombination related processes from sequencing data such as:

-* Recombination model probability distribution
++ Recombination model probability distribution
-* Hypermutation model
++ Hypermutation model
-* Best candidates recombination scenarios
++ Best candidates recombination scenarios
-* Generation probabilities of sequences (even hypermutated)
++ Generation probabilities of sequences (even hypermutated)

-Its heavily object oriented and modular style was designed to ensure long term support and evolvability for new tasks in assessing TCR and BCR receptors features.
+Its heavily object oriented and modular style was designed to ensure long term support and evolvability for new tasks in assessing TCR and BCR receptors features using modern parallel architectures.

 ### Version ###
+1.0

 ### How do I get set up? ###